sztrzask/maklipsa.github.io/_posts/2019-07-29-WhyUseAServiceMeshAFewArguments.md

 ---

 I will be back to the [series about data modeling in noSQL databases](/Modeling-version-and-temporary-state-in-noSQL-databases/), but for now, I want to note down a few arguments that are still hot after an interesting discussion with a friend.
-The talk boild down to a simple question:
+The talk boiled down to a simple question:

 <div class="center">
     <div class="button" >Should I use a service mesh or use a bare bones Kubernetes?</div>